ARCCSS-extremes/climpact2/README.md

   ---------------------

     Software you will need before proceeding:
-        -R (for Windows, version 3.2.3 or later.
-For Linux/MacOS version 3.0.2 or later).
+        -R (version 3.3 or later)
          You will need administrator privileges on your computer or the ability to install R libraries.

 	1) Download and extract the following file to your computer: